Add audio to a picture easily

 When the image is processed, you will see its preview and a pretty straightforward interface with the timeline below the preview and a few options to the right.

 To upload your song, click the “Add audio” button at the bottom of the right-side pane.
-Just like in the first step, you can use the drop-down arrow to upload from your cloud storage or via a URL in case of necessity.
+Just like in the first step, you can use the drop-down arrow to upload from your cloud storage in case of necessity.
 Once the soundtrack is uploaded, you can adjust its length and volume settings as needed.

 Then, head over to the “Crop options” section in the right-side pane to adjust the aspect ratio and layout of your image.
 By default, the most common YouTube aspect ratio of 16:9 is selected.
 However, you can choose another video preset if you want to post, for example, on Instagram or Facebook.